-Become an extraordinary elementary educator!
-Elementary education will prepare you for a gratifying career teaching P-8 students.
-Discover your passion for teaching!
+The Elementary Education program will prepare you for a gratifying career teaching P-8 students.

 B.A. or B.S. in Elementary Education Course Requirements

 B.A. or B.S. in Elementary Education – Standard Certificate Only